 Health Care Proxy

 In this document the signer names someone to make medical decisions after they are no longer capable of doing so.
 This takes effect long before the Living Will.
-For example, when an individual has a heart attack, there are often a number of options, and the person designated in this document is the one that decides among those options if the victim is rendered incapacitated to make those decisions.
-Under New Hampshire law this document is actually called a ‘Durable Power of Attorney for Health Care’.
+For example, serious medical challenges like heart attack or stroke often render the victim unconscious.
+Various medical options require someone to make a decision as to which path to follow.

 Durable Power of Attorney for Financial Affairs

 Schiavo’s parents fought to keep her alive.
 Her husband claimed she would have wanted no artificial life support under the circumstances.
 A Health Care Proxy, or ‘Durable Power of Attorney for Health Care’ as its called in New Hampshire would have decisively elected one person to make decisions with legal authority.

 Estate planning presents complexities not always apparent at first.
-The general definitions I’ve provided above are meant to clarify the purposes of these common documents.
+The general definitions provided above are meant to clarify the purposes of these common documents.
 However nothing here should be taken as actual legal advice, obtained only from a qualified attorney licensed in your jurisdiction.